 Attorney Stephen L. Grimm has been an altruistic patron fighting for the rights of victims to the highest level of standards in the Grand Rapids area for over 26 years.
-Because of his unselfish concern for the welfare of others, he is one of the ONLY attorneys that litigate in Attorney Legal Malpractice in the Grand Rapids MI area.
+Because of his unselfish concern for the welfare of others, he is one of the ONLY Grand Rapids attorneys that litigate in Legal Malpractice.
 People who have brought cases in court have done so through attorneys, and aside from the result, the process is often bumpy and in some cases demeaning and unjust.
 In general, attorneys are caring, hard-working professionals, but many litigants report that they were kept in the dark, that their attorneys made decisions for them, and that the relationship was far less than satisfactory.
 In any professional field, attorneys being no exception, representatives have a responsibility to conduct themselves and perform according to (minimally) the normal standard of practice.
 If you feel that your case has taken a wrong turn or the result of your case ended unfavorably because of the improper handling of your case by council, contact the Law Office of Stephen L. Grimm for a free consultation.

 What is Legal Malpractice?